grandima/stellar-handshake/handshake.md

 ## Constructing the "Hello" Message:

-The "Hello" message incorporates various data types, including raw data (ledger and overlay versions), hashed data (`network_id`), and other signed/encrypted data (authentication certificate).
+The "Hello" message incorporates various data types, including raw data that is available from the start (`network_id`, ledger version, overlay version...), hashed data (`sha256(network_id)`), and other signed/encrypted data (authentication certificate).
 The primary components of this message are:
 1. `sha256(network_id)`
 2. **Auth Certificate**:
     - This structure includes the `per_connection_public_key`, the certificate's `expiration`, and a `signature`.
 To construct the missing components we do: